372 Marlborough

 Dr. and Mrs. DeBlois continued to live at 372 Marlborough during the 1897-1898 winter season, but moved thereafter to 48 Gloucester.

-Dr. Goldthwait maintained his office at 372 Marlborough along with Dr. Charles F. Painter and Dr. Joshua Clapp Hubbard.
-Dr. Hubbard and Dr. Painter also both lived at the house (the 1900 City Directory also shows Dr. Goldthwait living at 372 Marlborough; however, he and his family are listed at 398 Marlborough in the Blue Books and US Census).
+Dr. Goldthwait maintained his office at 372 Marlborough along with Dr. Charles Fairbank Painter and Dr. Joshua Clapp Hubbard.
+Dr. Painter and Dr. Hubbard also both lived at the house (the 1900 City Directory also shows Dr. Goldthwait living at 372 Marlborough; however, he and his family are listed at 398 Marlborough in the Blue Books and US Census).

 Charles Painter married in June of 1900 to Alice Angier and they moved to 86 Bay State Road.
 He continued to maintain his office at 372 Marlborough.